 Keep Earth Shield on the tank.
-Use Riptide on cooldown, Healing Wave any time you don’t need to use something bigger (you CAN spam this, most likely), Greater Healing Wave if the tank’s taking serious damage, and Healing Surge only if you are sure that the extra second to cast Greater Healing Wave will kill the tank – although note that Healing Surge is actually useful now.
+Use Riptide on cooldown, Healing Wave any time you don’t need to use something bigger (you CAN spam this, most likely), Greater Healing Wave if the tank’s taking serious damage, and Healing Surge only if you are sure that the extra second to cast Greater Healing Wave will kill the tank.
 Bear in mind that Riptide will proc an effect making both your Healing Wave spells much quicker for two casts.

 Raid / Group Healing As Resto

 Use Earth Shield on the tank anyway.
 Use Healing Wave to spot heal when the group or raid isn’t taking much damage.
 If the damage starts coming in heavy, use Healing Rain for mass group damage (warning, expensive) or Chain Heal any time it will heal 3 or more targets.
 Use Riptide on cooldown, and ask your raid leader if you should be keeping it rolling on the tank for the 10% health buff.